KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/GettingStarted.md

     // Define your app's state properties here

     mutating func reduce(_ action: Action) {
-        // Logic for how the state should update when an action is dispatched }
+        switch action {
+        case let action as IncrementCounter:
+            // ...
+        default:
+            break
         }
+    }
+}
 ```
-**3. Define the Store and Inject it**:
+**2. Define the Store and Inject it**:

 Using the root AppState, we create a store that integrates actions and the state.